 A relatively significant change in Greater Minnesota's population is occurring across the state, but that change varies depending on how rural or urban a county is.
-As Figure 3 shows, the more urban a county is, the more likely it is to have seen continued population growth, but between 2010 and 2017, that growth has slowed compared to the decade 2000-2010.
+As Figure 3 shows, the more urban a county is, the more likely it is to have seen continued population growth, but between 2010 and 2019, that growth has slowed compared to the decade 2000-2010.
 The exception is in entirely urban counties, where growth in the current decade has continued to accelerate.
-The state's most rural counties, however, have continued to see population loss on average, but the rate of loss has stayed fairly steady.
+The state's most rural counties, however, have continued to see population loss on average, but the rate of loss has lessened so far this decade.

-Figure 3: The town/rural and urban/town/rural mix county groups are seeing significantly lower annual population gains from 2010 to 2017 than they did from 2000 to 2010.
+Figure 3: The town/rural and urban/town/rural mix county groups saw significantly lower annual population gains from 2010 to 2019 than they did from 2000 to 2010.
 Data: U.S. Census Bureau, Population Estimates